 Prepare lentils: Add liquid and lentils to a small saucepan.
 Over medium-high heat, bring to a boil, then reduce heat to a simmer and cook (covered) for around 20 minutes, or until tender.
 Drain any remaining liquid and set aside.

 Make sloppy joe mixture: While your lentils are cooking, add oil to a large skillet over medium heat.
 Add diced onion and cook 5-6 minutes, until soft and translucent.
-Toss in diced pepper and mushrooms, and cook for another 3-4 minutes.
+Toss in diced pepper and mushrooms, and cook for another 4-5 minutes, until mushrooms have browned.
 Add minced garlic and cook for an additional minute.

 Next, add salt, pepper, tomato sauce, maple syrup, ketchup/tomato paste, Worcestershire sauce, chili powder, and paprika, and stir until well combined.